 First things first, what toenail fungus is all about?

-Although, the fungus on toenail isn’t something that you should be worried of because it doesn’t cause any chronic health illnesses, says a Harvard research, but having one can actually result in making the appearance of your toenail somewhat unappealing and unattractive.
+Although, the fungus on toenail isn’t something that you should be worried about because it doesn’t cause any chronic health illnesses, it says a Harvard research, but having one can actually result in making the appearance of your toenail somewhat unappealing and unattractive.